 Cracks or separation on the walls of the tire is an indication that they need to be replaced.

 This is the rear end of he golf cart and what drives the golf cart.
-The oil level should be checked every 12 months.
 An oil leak could cause costly repairs.
 If you notice oil or excessive dirt on the outside of the differential this is an indication that you could have an oil leak.

 All suspension and steering components should be checked every 12 months for wear, loose bolts or nuts.